Ready for your own card? Don’t ditch that guest card too quickly.

 As an authorized user, you will receive a card with your name on it, but you won’t have control of the account nor bear the responsibility of repayment.

-authorized user can work against you
+How being an authorized user can work against you

 The negative side of being an authorized user is if your parents fall behind on payments or routinely max out the card.
 Those bad behaviors will generally be reflected on your credit reports as well.